 2. Reduces Recovery Time After Tough Workouts

 Getting stronger, fitter, and faster isn’t just about lifting weights and pushing your muscles to their limits.
 Recovery and rest are also essential in any fitness program.
 Without proper recovery, muscle growth is stalled and peak performance becomes impossible.
-Worse, the lack of rest increases one’s risk for
+Worse, the lack of rest increases one’s risk for injuries.

 And when talking about recovery, glycogen is the center of the conversation.2 It is the stored form of glucose, and it’s the body’s primary source of energy during exercise.
 The faster an athlete can replenish his glycogen stores, the better prepared he is for the upcoming training session or competition.